 • An emaciated young sea lion was rescued in Brisbane when it was found wandering in the direction of Highway 101 Friday.
 [Chronicle]

-• A Frontier plane taking off at Denver International Airport Friday struck a person who jumped the fence and ran across the runway.
+• A Frontier Airlines plane taking off from Denver International Airport Friday struck a pedestrian who had jumped the fence and was running across the runway.
 [CBS News]

 • A local woman who procured a vintage vinyl record at a thrift store in the Mission went on to discover a wealth of knowledge surrounding the talented Filipino musician couple featured on the album who performed at the Fairmont from the 1950s through the 1970s.
 [KQED]